A resume of the Mandates on the Book of Shepherd of Hermas (part 3)

 Both behaviours therefore grieve the Spirit; doubting, because it

-had not good success in its doing, and anger likewise
+had not good success in its doing, and anger likewise, because it wrought evil.

 Both are grievous to the Spirit of God, doublemindedness and passionateness.